Gummiees/Gummiees/README.md

 ### I see you found me 👀

 -   🔭 I love to work on new languages and test out new stuff!
--   🌱 I’m currently learning Angular, Javascript, Docker, DevOps (implement CI/CD workflows), C#,  and Node.
+-   🌱 I’m currently learning Angular, TypeScript, Javascript, Docker, DevOps (implement CI/CD workflows), C#,  and Node (Express.js).
 -   👯 I’m looking to collaborate on web projects and other projects that need translations to/from Spanish or Catalan

 [Check my gist!](https://gist.github.com/Gummiees)